 So you want to try growing your own pot of basil.
 Even if you have a black thumb, you can be a gardening goddess.
 Here are best tips for growing basil on your window ledge.

 The weather is beautiful.
 Gardens are taking root.
 And fresh herbs and produce are in abundance.
 Except if you’re not a gardener, a large garden might be overwhelming.
 But even you can grow a pot of basil.
-It’s easy.
+It’s easy to grow basil indoors.
 Let’s walk through it.

 If you’re going to grow basil on your window sill, you need two things.
 A pot that offers drainage.
 And it has to be cute.
 Let’s start with the drainage.
 Basil likes water, but too much H2O stresses it out.
 The pot needs some kind of drainage.
 Luckily, most pots have this.

 Don’t just dig up some dirt from your yard.
 You need a coarse growing mixture for best luck.
-This will help your basil flourish.
+This will help your basil flourish with the right nutrients from the potting mix.

 Nurseries have lots of basil plants ready for planting.
 Honestly, I always buy plants and never seeds.
 It’s just easier.
 I always rely on the great knowledge of nursery workers when I’m buying.
 Workers are usually garden enthusiasts, and they know their stuff.
 Nursery workers are your friends and they love to help.

 If you’re going old school and starting from seed, fill the pot with soil.
 Place the seeds in the pot and cover with 1/4 inch of soil.
-Keep the soil moist (not soggy).
+Keep the soil moist (not soggy), using a spray bottle for this is great.
 It should sprout within a week.
 Your new baby should have D-shaped leaves, with the flat sides of the leaves facing each other.

 If you’re starting from a plant, just transfer it to your pot.
 Make sure your soil is moist and loose (don’t pack it down too much) and that you have enough soil to keep the plant upright.